hires/Dintree-Virtual/README.md

 #### MASTER Control

 The MASTER control affects the master output jacks.
 A midrange setting is probably best in most cases.
-You can use the levelmeters to get a sense of the overall output level.
+You can use the level meters to get a sense of the overall output level.
 Aiming for around 0dB will ensure you drive the next module with a decent level.